GuilhermeFiorot/Django-API-Escola/README.md

-# Django-API-Escola
+# Django-API-School
-Uma API em Django com Rest Framework construída em conjunto com os cursos da alura "API com Django".
+An API in Django with Rest Framework built together with the courses from Alura "API with Django".